AREA3D: Active Reconstruction Agent with Unified Feed-Forward 3D Perception and Vision-Language Guidance: Experiments

 \subsection{Results}

-\textbf{Cross-scale Experiment.}~ To evaluate the generalization ability of our model across different spatial scales, we conduct cross-scale experiments in both single-room indoor and tabletop scenarios.
-This setting examines whether the proposed framework can adapt to variations in scene scale, geometry complexity, and object distribution.
-In the tabletop setup, we include both single-object and multi-object configurations further to test robustness under different levels of scene complexity.The results are summarized in Table~\ref{tab:scene_level} and Table~\ref{tab:object_level}.
-Our model achieves the best performance across all settings according to standard reconstruction metrics, including PSNR, SSIM, and LPIPS.
+\textbf{Cross-scale Experiment.}~ To evaluate the our model's generalizability across different spatial scales, we conduct cross-scale experiments in both single-room indoor and tabletop scenarios.
+This setting examines whether our framework adapts to variations in scene scale, geometry complexity, and object distribution.
+In the tabletop setup, we include single-object and multi-object configurations to further test robustness under different levels of scene complexity.
+Results are summarized in Tables~\ref{tab:scene_level} and \ref{tab:object_level}.

 Figure~\ref{fig:NVS} provides visualizations of novel view synthesis for different policies, highlighting that our approach selects viewpoints that effectively capture regions left unobserved by other strategies.